Inchmoan: Geography

-The island was once owned by the Colquhouns of Luss, and now owned by Luss Estates.
+The island was once owned by the Colquhouns of Luss, and now owned by Luss Estates, which is owned by the Colquhouns of Luss.
 A large two-storey ruin stands at the western point but no record exists of any occupants.

-The name of the island stems from its use by the Luss people as a source of Peat fuel for the village fires.
+The name of the island stems from its use by the Luss people as a source of peat fuel for the village fires.

 The beaches and bays are sandy and comparatively safe for bathing but the interior is, in places, totally impassable due to the dense growth of rhododendrons, gorse and other spreading trees.

 Privately owned, the island is about 1 mi long, with a highest point about 30 ft in elevation.